alyata/alyata.github.io/posts/2021-01-03-haskell-to-scala.markdown

 When passing in a method to a higher-order function, it will automatically expand it for you without having to use an underscore.

-# Traits and the diamond inheritance problem

-Traits are like a combination of Java interfaces (or Haskell typeclasses) and Java abstract classes.
-They contain a set of fields and methods that a class inheriting the trait should have.
-A field/method can be given a default implementation.
-F

 [^1]: This is not technically correct as using `return` is specifically reserved for functions, but its nice to think about it like that.